The Best Tartares in Montreal

 Maison Boulud

-In this warm and cozy setting, Maison Boulud will serve you one of the best tartares in Montreal.
+In this warm and inviting setting, Maison Boulud will serve you one of the best tartares in Montreal.
 The menu of the prestigious restaurant changes almost daily, but two unique tartares are frequently on the menu: an excellent beef tartare and an excellent salmon tartare.
 To accompany the meal, enjoy a glass of wine to further enhance the experience.
 At Maison Boulud, the customer always comes first, making the experience all the more memorable.
 The summer terraces are also superb!
 Currently, the tartare is only available for lunch.

 1228 Rue Sherbrooke Ouest